MicrosoftDocs/visualstudio-docs/subscriptions/migrate-subscriptions.md

 - Subscription Status
 - **Subscription GUID**
 - Usage Status

    Not all the fields in the exported CSV file are needed in the file that's used to upload your subscriptions to the new agreement.
 The fields appearing in **bold** in the previous list will appear in the template used to upload your list.

-2. Download the Excel template used to upload your subscriptions.
+2. Download the Excel template that you'll use to upload your subscriptions.
    1. Sign in to the [admin portal](https://manage.visualstudio.com).
    1. On the **Manage Subscribers** tab, select your new agreement in the dropdown list:
       > [!div class="mx-imgBorder"]